Search results for:

 It is exceedingly wise to set up a firewall profile and firewall rules to protect your server and the information flowing to it.
 I assure you, it is exceptionally fast and easy to establish within the user-friendly Hostwinds Cloud Portal.
 Now, on a phoenix-like note, if you are ever concerned about whether or not you have the capacity to release those pieces of yourself that are holding you back, just know this: It takes a lot of energy for a 20lb Lobster to shimmy-shake out of his own skeleton, so be kind, and give him snacks… Oh, wait, right… birds….

 Just know this: You can fly like a phoenix…to the sea…fly like a phoenix and let your spirit carry…

-Oh, what’s that you say?
-Those are the lyrics from Steve Miller Band’s “Fly Like an Eagle” slightly modified to say phoenix instead of eagle?
-What’s that you say now?
+Oh, what's that, you say?
+Those are the lyrics from Steve Miller Band's "Fly Like an Eagle" slightly modified to say phoenix instead of an eagle?
+What's that you say now?
 I quote lyrics in these blog posts way too much?
 My response is twofold: 1.
-You keep it real with me and that’s why I keep you around 2.
-I promise I’ll take it easy on the song lyrics moving forward.
-Time for me to say goodbye and, as Steve MIller would say, “fly right into the future” and sign off.
-Adios for now, I have to go molt my shell.
+You keep it real with me, and that's why I keep you around 2.
+I promise I'll take it easy on the song lyrics moving forward.
+It time for me to say goodbye and, as Steve Miller would say, "fly right into the future" and sign off.
+Adios, for now, I have to go molt my shell.